magenta-cuda/alt-w3tc-minify/README.md

 # Update of December 2019

+In December 2019 W3TC released a new version 0.12.0.
+With respect to JavaScript minification my analysis is still valid.
+The problems found in the analysis have not been fixed.

 ## The YUI Compressor does not always work.

 After unsuccessfully trying to get JavaScript minification using the "YUI Compressor" to work